valentinbotog/inverter/README.md

     rake inverter:reset

+**You need to run this rake task manually after first production deploy.** Middleware synchronizes objects only for development mode.

 To sync all inverter objects with template changes run:

     rake inverter:sync

+**You might need to run this command on production after deploy if some templates blocks were changed.**

 ## Inverter Family:

+- [Character](https://github.com/slate-studio/chr): Powerful responsive javascript CMS for apps
 - [Mongosteen](https://github.com/slate-studio/mongosteen): An easy way to add RESTful actions for Mongoid models
 - [Inverter](https://github.com/slate-studio/inverter): An easy way to connect Rails templates content to Character CMS
-- [Character](https://github.com/slate-studio/chr): Powerful responsive javascript CMS for apps
 - [Loft](https://github.com/slate-studio/loft): Media assets manager for Character CMS